rosu-2805/server-sdk/README.md

 One of the possible solutions can be found at the stackoverflow:  https://stackoverflow.com/a/526803/692329

 **disclaimer:**  using any kind of the self-signed certificates and security policy suppression are at your own risk.
-We highly DO NOT RECOMMEND you doing this.
+We highly DO NOT RECOMMEND you to do this.